 Although information about the link between Cipro and peripheral neuropathy has been known for users, drug warnings provided with the antibiotic were inadequate and misleading for years, suggesting that problems with nerve damage were “rare” and failing to disclose that users may be left with long-term effects that impact them for the rest of their life.

 Peripheral neuropathy from Cipro may cause damage to the peripheral nervous system, leaving users with persistent weakness, numbness and pain.
-While it often first develops as pain or discomfort in the hands and feet, the nerve problems may continue to move up the limbs and cause more serious and permanent injury.

 Symptoms of the Cipro nerve damage may include: